open-mmlab/mmsegmentation/docs/en/advanced_guides/models.md

 **Decode Head** is the part that transforms the feature maps into a segmentation mask, such as **PSPNet**.

+### Auxiliary head

+**Auxiliary head** is an optional component that transforms the feature maps into segmentation masks which only used for computing auxiliary losses.

 ## Basic interfaces

 MMSegmentation wraps `BaseModel` and implements the [BaseSegmentor](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/models/segmentors/base.py#L15) class, which mainly provides the interfaces `forward`, `train_step`, `val_step` and `test_step`.
 The following will introduce these interfaces in detail.